About the Council

 What are developmental disabilities?

-The Council estimates that over 100,000 Tennesseans have developmental disabilities, based on national data on prevalence rates.
+The Council estimates that over 158,000 Tennesseans have developmental disabilities, based on the national data on prevalence rate of 2.3% (Source: "30 Years of Community Living", p.
+6; U.S. Administration on Community Living, U.S. Department of Health and Human Services; 2021).

 A developmental disability, according to the Developmental Disabilities Act, is defined as a severe, chronic disability which originated at birth or during childhood, is expected to continue indefinitely, and substantially restricts the individual’s functioning in several major life activities.
 Examples include but are not limited to autism, traumatic brain injury, intellectual disabilities, cerebral palsy, spina bifida and Down syndrome.